 The component registry maps element type names from your spec to Angular component classes.
-It is the bridge between the declarative JSON spec and your Angular component tree.
+It's the bridge between the declarative JSON spec and your Angular component tree.

-Every component rendered by @ngaf/render receives inputs conforming to the AngularComponentInputs interface.
+Every component rendered by @threadplane/render receives inputs conforming to the AngularComponentInputs interface.
 Your custom props from the spec are spread as additional inputs alongside the standard ones.

-Here is a complete example of a component designed to work with the rendering system:
+Here's a complete component designed to work with the rendering system:

 import { Component, ChangeDetectionStrategy, input } from '@angular/core';import type { Spec } from '@json-render/core';@Component({ selector: 'app-card', standalone: true, changeDetection: ChangeDetectionStrategy.OnPush, template: ` <div class="card"> <h2>{{ title() }}</h2> <p>{{ description() }}</p> @if (loading()) { <div class="loading-indicator">Loading...</div> } </div> `,})export class CardComponent { // Custom props from the spec readonly title = input<string>(''); readonly description = input<string>(''); // Standard inputs from AngularComponentInputs readonly emit = input<(event: string) => void>(() => {}); readonly bindings = input<Record<string, string>>({}); readonly loading = input<boolean>(false); readonly childKeys = input<string[]>([]); readonly spec = input<Spec | null>(null);}